The Flood and the Epic of Gilgamesh

 Skeptics claim that the story of the flood was adapted from the Babylonian Epic of Gilgamesh, but no conclusive proof has ever been given for that.
 There are many stories in the Bible that have similarities with stories from other religions, legends, and myths.
 It is a fact that the Bible is regarded as a historical work, even by many liberal scholars, while the Epic of Gilgamesh is regarded as a mere legend.

-Dating of the oldest fragments of the Gilgamesh account originally indicated that it was older than the assumed dating of Genesis.
-But, the possibility exists that the Biblical record had been preserved either as an oral tradition, or in written form handed down from Noah, through the patriarchs and eventually to Moses, thus making it in reality older than the Sumerian accounts which were mere re-tellings of the original Biblical flood story.
+The Dating of the oldest fragments of the Gilgamesh account originally indicated that it was older than the assumed dating of Genesis.
+But the truth is that the Biblical record had been preserved either as an oral tradition, or in written form handed down from Noah, through the patriarchs and eventually to Moses, thus making it in reality older than the Sumerian accounts which were mere re-tellings of the original Biblical flood story.

 “And as it came to pass in the days of Noah, even so shall it be also in the days of the Son of man.
 They ate, they drank, they married, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all.
 Likewise even as it came to pass in the days of Lot; they ate, they drank, they bought, they sold, they planted, they builded; but in the day that Lot went out from Sodom it rained fire and brimstone from heaven, and destroyed them all: after the same manner shall it be in the day that the Son of man is revealed.”